Q. What are the specifications of the Hoks?

 Q. Help!
 Snow is sticking to the bases of my Hoks.
 Is there a wax for this?

 Mostly the Hoks are fine to use as is.
-Conditions where you might have clumping or icing are the same as with all skis – new snow warming right around freezing.
+Conditions where you might have clumping or icing are the same as with all skis – new (crystal)snow warming right around freezing.
+As this new snow warms the crystals moisten making it very sticky.
 The best is to wax if you anticipate this being the case – i.e. before you are out there and the problem occurs.
 In our shop we sometimes use Silicone spray from Napa auto parts.
 Spray the whole ski (base and skin), rubbing the silicone in side to side (NOT up and down).
 Let them sit until dry (maybe 30 min or less) then use.
-This works great for doing a bunch of skis.
+This works well for doing a bunch of skis.
 Currently we are selling SVST Power Paste ,similar to Swix F4 and can be rubbed on both the base and skin material.

-In the field, the SVST works best (and is handy to carry) and can be put on the whole ski base, skin and ptex (you will find the ptex ices up as much as the skin).
+In the field, the paste wax works best (and is handy to carry) and can be put on the whole ski base, skin and ptex (you will find the ptex – as it ages – can ice up as much as the skin).
 Again, rub the wax in sideways into the skin nap.
-Have a snack while it dries a bit then you are good to go.
+Give it a few minutes to dry and then you are good to go.

 A small PLASTIC scraper can be handy to have in the field to clean and scrape the base (if it is iced up) before applying the wax.
-A credit card works in a pinch.
+If you got skis from us stating around 2021 you would have gotten one from us,\.
+Avoid metal scrapers as they can damage the base and skin.

 Q. Is there a general maintenance I should do to the Hoks?

 The Hoks do not need a lot of maintenance.
 We recommend making sure the bindings screws are tight (if they loosen, put some blue locktite in the inserts).
 If the bases start to look dried out you can rub xc paste wax or hard (glide) wax on them.
 Silicone spray, xc paste waxes, or skin waxes can be rubbed on the skin part of the base.
 When not in use, keep in a dry place (do not leave them sticking in the snow – especially wet snow – all winter.
-Clean off excess snow after use, especially in the binding, so it does not freeze in place.
+Clean off excess snow after use (the small plastic scraper is great for this), especially in the binding, so it does not freeze in place.

 Q. What is the screw size of the inserts in the Hoks?

 The threaded binding inserts in the Hoks are stainless steel and the thread size is M6 (6mm).
-We use different length screws for different bindings.
+We do not recommend using stainless steel screws as mixing stainless with stainless can bind up (badly).
+Use zinc coated.

 – 3pin: toe piece is 12mm length, custom AS heel piece is 16mm.